dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 > [!NOTE]
 > This compiler flag allows you to use managed code in your application, but your unmanaged code will still compile as before.

- [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] uses the single-threaded apartment (STA) threading model.
-In order to work properly with the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content code, you must set the application's threading model to STA by applying an attribute to the entry point.
+ WPF uses the single-threaded apartment (STA) threading model.
+In order to work properly with the WPF content code, you must set the application's threading model to STA by applying an attribute to the entry point.

  [!code-cpp[Win32HostingWPFPage#WinMain](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.cpp#winmain)]

 <a name="hosting_the_wpf_page"></a>
 ### Hosting the WPF Content
- The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content is a simple address entry application.
+ The WPF content is a simple address entry application.
 It consists of several <xref:System.Windows.Controls.TextBox> controls to take user name, address, and so on.
 There are also two <xref:System.Windows.Controls.Button> controls, **OK** and **Cancel**.
 When the user clicks **OK**, the button's <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event handler collects the data from the <xref:System.Windows.Controls.TextBox> controls, assigns it to corresponding properties, and raises a custom event, `OnButtonClicked`.
 When the user clicks **Cancel**, the handler simply raises `OnButtonClicked`.
 The event argument object for `OnButtonClicked` contains a Boolean field that indicates which button was clicked.

- The code to host the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content is implemented in a handler for the [WM_CREATE](/windows/desktop/winmsg/wm-create) notification on the host window.
+ The code to host the WPF content is implemented in a handler for the [WM_CREATE](/windows/desktop/winmsg/wm-create) notification on the host window.

  [!code-cpp[Win32HostingWPFPage#WMCreate](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.cpp#wmcreate)]

- The `GetHwnd` method takes size and position information plus the parent window handle and returns the window handle of the hosted [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
+ The `GetHwnd` method takes size and position information plus the parent window handle and returns the window handle of the hosted WPF content.

 > [!NOTE]
 > You cannot use a `#using` directive for the `System::Windows::Interop` namespace.
 Doing so creates a name collision between the <xref:System.Windows.Interop.MSG> structure in that namespace and the MSG structure declared in winuser.h.
 You must instead use fully-qualified names to access the contents of that namespace.

  [!code-cpp[Win32HostingWPFPage#GetHwnd](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.cpp#gethwnd)]

- You cannot host the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content directly in your application window.
-Instead, you first create an <xref:System.Windows.Interop.HwndSource> object to wrap the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
-This object is basically a window that is designed to host a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
+ You cannot host the WPF content directly in your application window.
+Instead, you first create an <xref:System.Windows.Interop.HwndSource> object to wrap the WPF content.
+This object is basically a window that is designed to host a WPF content.
 You host the <xref:System.Windows.Interop.HwndSource> object in the parent window by creating it as a child of a Win32 window that is part of your application.
 The <xref:System.Windows.Interop.HwndSource> constructor parameters contain much the same information that you would pass to CreateWindow when you create a Win32 child window.

- You next create an instance of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object.
-In this case, the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content is implemented as a separate class, `WPFPage`, using C++/CLI.
-You could also implement the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content with [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
-However, to do so you need to set up a separate project and build the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content as a DLL.
-You can add a reference to that DLL to your project, and use that reference to create an instance of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
+ You next create an instance of the WPF content object.
+In this case, the WPF content is implemented as a separate class, `WPFPage`, using C++/CLI.
+You could also implement the WPF content with WPF content as a DLL.
+You can add a reference to that DLL to your project, and use that reference to create an instance of the WPF content.

- You display the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in your child window by assigning a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content to the <xref:System.Windows.Interop.HwndSource.RootVisual%2A> property of the <xref:System.Windows.Interop.HwndSource>.
+ You display the WPF content in your child window by assigning a reference to the WPF content to the <xref:System.Windows.Interop.HwndSource.RootVisual%2A> property of the <xref:System.Windows.Interop.HwndSource>.

- The next line of code attaches an event handler, `WPFButtonClicked`, to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content `OnButtonClicked` event.
+ The next line of code attaches an event handler, `WPFButtonClicked`, to the WPF content `OnButtonClicked` event.
 This handler is called when the user clicks the **OK** or **Cancel** button.
 See [communicating_with_the_WPF content](#communicating_with_the_page) for further discussion of this event handler.

  The final line of code shown returns the window handle (HWND) that is associated with the <xref:System.Windows.Interop.HwndSource> object.
 You can use this handle from your Win32 code to send messages to the hosted window, although the sample does not do so.
 The <xref:System.Windows.Interop.HwndSource> object raises an event every time it receives a message.
 To process the messages, call the <xref:System.Windows.Interop.HwndSource.AddHook%2A> method to attach a message handler and then process the messages in that handler.

 <a name="holding_a_reference"></a>
 ### Holding a Reference to the WPF Content
- For many applications, you will want to communicate with the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content later.
-For example, you might want to modify the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content properties, or perhaps have the <xref:System.Windows.Interop.HwndSource> object host different [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
-To do this, you need a reference to the <xref:System.Windows.Interop.HwndSource> object or the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
-The <xref:System.Windows.Interop.HwndSource> object and its associated [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content remain in memory until you destroy the window handle.
+ For many applications, you will want to communicate with the WPF content later.
+For example, you might want to modify the WPF content properties, or perhaps have the <xref:System.Windows.Interop.HwndSource> object host different WPF content.
+To do this, you need a reference to the <xref:System.Windows.Interop.HwndSource> object or the WPF content.
+The <xref:System.Windows.Interop.HwndSource> object and its associated WPF content remain in memory until you destroy the window handle.
 However, the variable you assign to the <xref:System.Windows.Interop.HwndSource> object will go out of scope as soon as you return from the window procedure.
 The customary way to handle this issue with Win32 applications is to use a static or global variable.
 Unfortunately, you cannot assign a managed object to those types of variables.
 You can assign the window handle associated with <xref:System.Windows.Interop.HwndSource> object to a global or static variable, but that doe not provide access to the object itself.

  The simplest solution to this issue is to implement a managed class that contains a set of static fields to hold references to any managed objects that you need access to.
-The sample uses the `WPFPageHost` class to hold a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content, plus the initial values of a number of its properties that might be changed later by the user.
+The sample uses the `WPFPageHost` class to hold a reference to the WPF content, plus the initial values of a number of its properties that might be changed later by the user.
 This is defined in the header.

  [!code-cpp[Win32HostingWPFPage#WPFPageHost](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.h#wpfpagehost)]